truenas/documentation/content/Hardware/MSeries/NVDIMMUpdates.md

 {{< trueimage src="/images/Hardware/NVDIMMFirmwareUpdates/SuccesfulNVDIMMUpdate1.png" alt="Succesful NVDIMM Update" id="3: Succesful NVDIMM Update on 1st Controller." >}}

 {{< hint type=note >}}
-The `Validate Firmware Firmware Image` step can take up to 30 minutes.
+The `Validate Firmware Image` step can take up to 30 minutes.
 If it fails, rerun the command.
 {{< /hint >}}

 When the upgrade succeeds, run `poweroff` and leave your system powered off for at least 10 minutes.

-After 10 minutes, open a browser and go to the IPMI web UI.
+After 10 minutes, open a browser and go to the IPMI web interface.
 Click the **Remote Control** tab, then select **Power Control**.

 Select **Power On Server**, then **Perform Action**.

 ### Failover

-When the TrueNAS web UI shows that HA is active and healthy, click **Initiate Failover** on the **Dashboard**.
+When the TrueNAS web interface shows that HA is active and healthy, click **Initiate Failover** on the **Dashboard**.
 Wait for the web UI to recover and show that HA is active and healthy again.
 The controller with updated firmware becomes the active controller, and the formerly active controller becomes the standby controller.

 ## Update 2nd Controller NVDIMMs